 - Good Headsets: Headsets are critical to concentration.
 Good noise cancelling headsets means that you can play anywhere, at any time, and not get distracted by your cat knocking over your fish tank just as you are about to get ganked.

 - Gaming Mice: Fair enough, I know this is a SEGA site, but some of you may use mice for certain games.
-Getting a good gaming mouse will increase your response time, as well as reduce pain in your hand.
+Getting a good gaming mouse, like this Razer gaming mouse, will increase your response time, as well as reduce pain in your hand.
 Ergonomically designed mice sit comfortably, and help with long gaming marathons.
 Taking a break because your hand is sore is not super cool.

 - Gaming Controller: As with gaming mice, a good controller will help with muscle fatigue, as well as increase your response time.
 Don’t go for cheap and nasty knock-off brands.
 To really improve your gaming game, you need to be able to play for hours without getting tired.
 Quality gaming controllers will help to make this happen.